South Dakota Highway 20: Harding County

 SD 20 begins at an intersection with the eastern terminus of Tie Creek Road on the Montana state line west-southwest of Camp Crook, in the west-central part of Harding County.
 Here, the roadway continues to the south as Little Missouri Road.
-SD 20 travels to the north on the state line as a dirt road.
-Approximately 2000 ft later, it curves to a due-east direction and enters Harding County and South Dakota proper.
-Almost immediately after entering Camp Crook, the highway's dirt portion ends.
-Just west of Park Avenue, it curves to the south.
-At an intersection with First Street East, it curves back to the east.
-Just after leaving Camp Crook, it crosses over the Little Missouri River.
-It then intersects the northern terminus of South Camp Crook Road, which leads to Sky Ranch and Belle Fourche.
+Although SD20 touches the Montana border, they and South Dakota are the only states to share a land border that is not traversed by a paved road.SD 20 travels to the north on the state line as a dirt road.
+Approximately 2000 ft later, it curves to a due-east direction.
+About four miles later it has a short curve northeast, then enters Camp Crook, where the highway's dirt portion ends.
+Just east of Park Avenue, it curves to the southeast and leaves Camp Crook.
+It crosses over the Little Missouri River, then turns east again and intersects the northern terminus of South Camp Crook Road, which leads to Sky Ranch and Belle Fourche.
 The highway curves to the east-northeast.
 SD 20 parallels a brief portion of Ash Creek.
 Farther to the east, it crosses over Graves Creek.
 Then, it parallels a brief portion of Brush Creek.
 It intersects the southern terminus of Clanton Road, which leads to Gardner Lake.
 Just before entering Buffalo, it crosses over Rush Creek.
 In the south-central part of the town, it intersects U.S. Route 85.
 The highways begin a concurrency to the south.
 Almost immediately, they leave Buffalo.
 They cross over the South Fork Grand River.
 When they split, SD 20 resumes its eastward direction.
 It curves to the east-southeast and crosses over Clarks Fork Creek.
 It intersects the northern terminus of Park Road, which leads to the Antelope Range and Livestock Research Station.
 It curves to the east-northeast and enters Custer National Forest.
 The highway travels through Reva Gap and passes Flag Rock.
 It curves to the northeast and leaves the forest.
 Just before curving to the east, it passes the location of the Battle of Slim Buttes, a battle fought between the United States Army and the Sioux.
 It then begins a concurrency with SD 79.
 This intersection is also the southern terminus of Tickle Hill Place.
 The two highways travel through Reva.
 They curve to the east-southeast and then split.
 SD 20 curves to the southeast and then back to the east.
 At an intersection with 155th Avenue, it enters the west-central part of Perkins County.